ronjakoi/hslbot/README.md

 Querying routes is done with the command `!route`.
 The bot responds with a NOTICE.

 Type `!help route` for the command syntax.

+## TODO

+* Support for route times other than "depart now".
+* Other options?